Reports to: Executive Director

 Professional Performance Standards:

-- A minimum of three years in a program director experience.
+• A minimum of three years program director experience preferred.

-- Frequently required to sit, walk, stand, bend, stoop or crouch, kneel, lift or climb, reach with hands and arms, pull or push, or carry.
-Continuously required to see, talk or hear.
-Occasionally required to lift t less than 40 pounds.
+Frequently required to sit, walk, stand, bend, stoop or crouch, kneel, lift or climb, reach with hands and arms, pull or push, or carry.
+Continuously required to see, talk and hear.
+Occasionally required to lift less than 40 pounds.
 Finger dexterity and hand coordination required.

 Good Samaritan Family Resource Center is an Equal Opportunity Employer